Anthony Brandt: Life and career

 Among Brandt's compositions are three chamber operas, an oratorio, and orchestral, chamber, and vocal music.
 One of his early commissions was from the Koussevitzky Foundation to compose a new string quartet for the FLUX Quartet, an ensemble specializing in contemporary music.
 His first chamber opera, The Birth of Something with a libretto by Will Eno, premiered on 24 February 2006 at the Hobby Center for the Performing Arts in Houston.
 It was subsequently recorded on the Albany Records label along with Brandt's The Dragon and the Undying for soprano and string quartet set to a poem by Siegfried Sassoon (a commission from the Bowdoin International Music Festival to celebrate its 40th anniversary) and the song cycle Creeley Songs for soprano and piano set to poems by Robert Creeley.
 His oratorio Maternity with a libretto by neuroscientist David Eagleman was premiered in 2012 by the River Oaks Chamber Orchestra who had commissioned the work.
-Brandt is also the artistic director of Musiqa, non-profit organization dedicated to the performance of contemporary classical music, which he co-founded in 2002.
+Brandt is also the artistic director of Musiqa, a non-profit organization dedicated to the performance of contemporary classical music, which he co-founded in 2002.
 In 2013 and 2016, Musiqa was a recipient of the ASCAP Adventurous Programming Award.

 In addition to their collaboration on Maternity, David Eagleman and Brandt are the co-authors of the 2017 book The Runaway Species: How Human Creativity Remakes the World, described in Nature as "a lively exploration of the software our brains run in search of the mother lode of invention".
 Brandt is also a co-investigator in an NEA-funded research lab at Rice University which is "measuring the effects of music-making and music engagement on cognitive and social-emotional well-being."